top of page

 Let's celebrate!
 We'll honor those celebrating membership milestones, and we'll toast to another great year as Pi Beta Phis in Kansas City.

-Thursday evening, June 4th at Mission Hills Country Club, 5400 Mission Drive (not Mission Road) in Mission Hills.
-Just west of 55th Street and State Line Road.
-Details to come!
+Thursday evening, June 4th at Mission Hills Country Club, 5400 Mission Drive in Mission Hills, just west of 55th Street and State Line Road.
+We'll enjoy cocktails starting at 5:30 pm and a light dinner at 6:15 pm.
+Celebration program to follow.

 FRI, JUNE 12, 2026